-Because of that, there wasn’t any good spot for hitchhiking.
+Because of that, there weren’t any good spots for hitchhiking.
 I stood on the first big turn that was slightly shadowed from the beating sun.
-There wasn’t enough room for big trucks to stop, so I put my hopes on another small car showing up.
+There wasn’t enough room for big trucks to stop, so I set my hopes on some small car showing up.

 What felt likes ages later, a pickup car stopped and the driver promised a bumpy ride to Thazi.
 “Yes!”

 So I joined these two monks who were also lying in the back of the pickup.
 They quickly fell asleep, and I realized that was the smartest thing to do: the road bended endlessly in every direction, and the driver seemed to be participating in a rally.

 Halfway to Thazi, two big military hands woke me up and lifted me out of the car onto the dusty road.
 Half a dozen sweaty soldiers went through my backpack and asked me questions I could not understand.

 Then they directed their questions to the driver, who spoke back in a laidback way that seemed to mean “I don’t give a damn what you do, I just picked this hobo on the road and he has no money.”